Beth is a mom who works online at home and has a passion for research.

 It's interesting, fun and a learning experience to raise a few pigs.
 Raising a few pigs may also provide some income on a small scale for families who live on a bigger lot.

 Pigs grow fast.
 They grow from about three pounds at birth to market weight (225 pounds) in about six months.
 It takes some 10 months from the time the sow conceives until her pigs reach market weight.

 They can be sold alive at a livestock market or perhaps processed into pork for home use at a local livestock slaughtering facility.
 The most important products from hogs are hams, roasts or lechon, chops, bacon, and sausage.

-Raising pigs is a very popular enterprise in the Philippines because there is a proliferation of backyard producers which dominate the swine industry and a healthy viable commercial sector.
-Despite the crises facing the swine industry (such as the spread of foot-and-mouth disease), still many people are venturing in this enterprise.
+Raising pigs is a very popular enterprise in the Philippines because there is a proliferation of backyard producers which dominates the swine industry and a healthy, viable commercial sector.
+Despite the crises facing the swine industry (such as the spread of foot-and-mouth disease), many people are venturing into this enterprise.